-To prevent inadvertent harm to kit fox, the applicant has agreed to retain a biologist for a preconstruction survey, a preconstruction briefing for contractors, and monitoring activities in addition to implementing cautionary construction measures.
-These mitigation measures are listed in detail in Exhibit B, Mitigation Summary Table.
+To prevent inadvertent harm to kit fox, the applicant has agreed to retain a biologist for a pre-construction survey, a pre-construction briefing for contractors, and monitoring activities in addition to implementing cautionary construction measures.
+These mitigation measures are listed in detail in Exhibit B Mitigation Summary Table.

-Projects involving more than 1 acre of disturbance are typically required to prepare a Storm Water Pollution Prevention Plan (SWPPP) to minimize onsite sedimentation and erosion; however, SWPPP requirements do not apply to agricultural reservoirs.
-Implementation of standard erosion control measures detailed on the project site plans and preparation of a drainage plan as required by the County LUO would ensure potential impacts to San Juan Creek would be less than significant (discussed further in Section 14, Water & Hydrology).
+Projects involving more than one acre of disturbance are typically required to prepare a Storm Water Pollution Prevention Plan (SWPPP) to minimize on-site sedimentation and erosion however, enrollment in the stormwater permit and SWPPP requirements do not apply to construction projects solely for agricultural purposes such as frost protection and irrigation reservoirs.
+There are no sensitive biological resources in close proximity to the project site and potential impacts to adjacent areas would be reduced to less than significant by implementation of the standard erosion control measures detailed on the project site plans.

-Implementation of identified mitigation measures would reduce potential biological impacts to less than significant.
+Implementation of identified mitigation measures would mitigate potential impacts to biological resources to less than significant.

-5. CULTURAL RESOURCES Will the project: Potentially Significant Impact can & will be mitigated Insignificant Impact Not Applicable

-a) Disturb archaeological resources?

-b) Disturb historical resources?

-c) Disturb paleontological resources?

-d) Cause a substantial adverse change to a Tribal Cultural Resource?
+5. CULTURAL RESOURCES Will the project: Potentially Significant Impact can & will be mitigated Insignificant Impact Not Applicable a) Disturb archaeological resources? \boxtimes b) Disturb historical resources? \boxtimes c) Disturb paleontological resources? \boxtimes d) Cause a substantial adverse change to a Tribal Cultural Resource? \boxtimes

-e) Other: